waltersamuelhunter/longTBprofiler/README.md

-e
 # longTBprofiler

 LongTBprofiler is workflow/framework utilizing long read Oxford Nanopore data to classify Mycobacterium tuberculosis isolates into lineages and predict antibiotic resistance.

 ## Software requirments

 The analysis is performed in an Unix enviroment (Mac/Linux).
-The required tools for this pipeline are:
+The main tools utilized in this pipeline are:
 - Nanoplot
 - Nanocomp
 - tb-profiler
-- pip
+- TbLR

 ## Installation guide